Frontier of AI-Assisted Care (FAC)

 The Frontier of AI-Assisted Care (FAC) Scientific Symposium aims to accelerate progress in methods and applications of artificial intelligence (AI) that enable excellent healthcare at a lower cost, by convening the most accomplished university and industry research teams.
 The symposium is co-hosted by Stanford faculty members Fei Fei Li and Arnold Milstein, with the generous support of the Gordon and Betty Moore Foundation, the National Science Foundation, Nature Medicine and Stanford Human-Centered AI.

 Our purpose is to promote collaboration among researchers sharing the vision of a computer-assisted, rapid learning healthcare system that eliminates what the National Academies describe as “a chasm” between potential and actual efficiency and quality of care.

 The symposium content will be based upon submitted abstracts.
 Abstracts are assessed by the editorial team of Nature Medicine and its scientific committee.
-In six topic areas (see below) we invite an author of the winning abstract to give a 10-minute presentation.
-One author from the top abstracts in each topic winners will be invited to the stage for a moderated discussion.
+In six topic areas (see below) we invite one author from the top two-rated abstracts to give a 10-minute presentation.
+Two authors in each topic will be invited to the stage for a moderated discussion.
 Selected submissions have the opportunity to present a poster.